-At the base of upper sediments, the top of the acoustic basement as identified on MZ3 MCS line consists of a set of high amplitude parallel reflectors over the NNV and western LM changing to a rough surface to the NE end of the line (top of SV1 on Figures 3).
-On the velocity model (Figure 12), it is characterized by a large velocity jump (1-1.5 km/s) to reach velocities of 4.5-5 km/s.
-It is relatively flat over the NNV at about 2 km depth and deepens from 3.5-4 km in the LM to 6 km passed 330 km model distance.
-Its perturbed topography evidences important deformations most probably controlled by highly dipping and near vertical faults.
-On each side of the ALR they bound a few horsts and grabens while over the LM they are highlighted by fan-like dipping reflectors and steep basement highs.
+At the base of upper sediments, the top of the acoustic basement, as identified on the MZ3 MCS line, consists of a set of high-amplitude parallel reflectors over the NNV and western LM changing to a rough surface to the NE end of the line (top of SV1 in Fig. 3).
+In the velocity model (Fig. 13), it is characterized by a large velocity jump $(1-1.5 \,\mathrm{km}\,\mathrm{s}^{-1})$ to reach velocities of 4.5-5 km s-1.
+It is relatively flat over the NNV at about 2 km depth and deepens from 3.5-4 km in the LM to 6 km after 330 km model distance.
+Its perturbed topography is evidence of important deformations that are most probably controlled by highly dipping and near-vertical faults.
+On each side of the ALR they bound a few horsts and grabens, while over the LM they are highlighted by fanlike dipping reflectors and steep basement highs.
 The most prominent basement high, located at 310-340 km model distance, is clearly an isolated basement structure controlled on each side by steep faults.
-To its SW, the fault zone appears wider at the basement surface suggesting a deep fault rising as a flower system (Figure 3).
+To its SW, the fault zone appears wider at the basement surface, suggesting a deep fault rising as a flower system (Fig. 3).

-- Internally the acoustic basement show chaotic and incoherent signal in some places (60-120 km, 300-420 km, Figure 3) but also clear basement-parallel or dipping reflectors of variable amplitude in others (-60 to -20 km; 120-260 km).
+Internally, the acoustic basement shows a chaotic and incoherent signal in some places (60-120, 300-420 km, Fig. 3) but clear basement-parallel or dipping reflectors of variable amplitude in others (-60 to -20; 120-260 km).
 This mixed nature already suggests that the top of the acoustic basement is not the roof of the crystalline basement, at least up to the basement high at 330 km where it is more homogeneous.
-Its internal structure is, however, only partially resolved by the MCS. - 380 WAS data further constrain a continuous, 3 to 4 km thick, unit made of two layers (SV1 and SV2 layers in green on figure 3b).
-They are respectively 1-1.5 km and 1-2.5 km thick with velocities ranges of 4-5 km/s and 5-6 km/s on average though slightly lower values are observed beneath the ALR (Figure 12).
+Its internal structure is, however, only partially resolved by the MCS.
+WAS data further constrain a continuous, 3 to 4 km thick unit made of two layers (SV1 and SV2 layers in green in Fig. 3b).
+They are, respectively, 1-1.5 and 1-2.5 km thick with velocities ranges of 4-5 and 5-6 km s-1 on average, though slightly lower values are observed beneath the ALR (Fig. 13).
 From its seismic facies and velocities we therefore argue for the presence of a deep volcano-sedimentary unit that is continuous from the NNV towards the LM.
-This unit possibly ends at
+This unit possibly ends at the basement high at 330 km model distance.
+Beyond 340 km model distance, our velocity model only constrains a single layer (a prolongation of SV1 for modeling purpose), which is 1.5 km thick with intermediate velocities of $5.0-5.5 \,\mathrm{km}\,\mathrm{s}^{-1}$ .
+From these velocities and its homogeneous, high-amplitude but chaotic facies, we instead suggest the presence of extruded volcanism only at the NE extremity of MZ3.